 They don’t call the Ryman Auditorium “The Mother Church of Country Music” for nothing.
 It is best known as the longtime home of the Grand Ole Opry, but through the years the Ryman has hosted eclectic musical acts ranging from Bill Monroe to Elvis (both Presley and Costello) to Widespread Panic and Foo Fighters.
-Seating is still limited at most shows, but they are letting more people in each month to experience the majestic venue live
+Currently, individual performers are dictating health protocols, but the concert calendar is again thankfully filling up.

 Soak up some culture at The Frist

 The Frist Art Museum is novel in that it doesn’t really maintain a permanent collection of artwork, choosing instead to showcase rotating exhibits of local, regional artists along with major US and international traveling exhibitions.
-There are some fun exhibitions coming up, including a collection of works by Charles Rennie Mackintosh, the most acclaimed practitioner of the Glasgow Style of British Art Nouveau in the late 19th century.
-The Frist’s YouTube channel also offers archives of lectures, instructional videos, short features and live performances.
+There are some fun shows coming up, including a salute to art deco style and design, hyper-realistic sculptures by Johannesburg-based Mary Sibande and an exhibition of Medieval art from Bologna.
+The Frist’s YouTube channel also offers archives of lectures, instructional videos, short features, and live performances.

 Taste and tour at some local distilleries